Multilevel User Credibility Assessment in Social Networks: Our proposed method

 \subsection{Data analysis and feature selection}

-As already mentioned, our data in this work is collected from Twitter.
-Among all the collected features, those presented in Table \ref{Feature} are used as the input for our model.
-The sources of these features are user profiles, user tweets, and comments.
-The processing method for each feature differs based on its type.
-The subsequent sections describe the preprocessing procedure for both textual and non-textual features.
+As noted above, our dataset was collected from Twitter.
+The features listed in Table~\ref{Feature} are used as inputs to our model and are derived from user profiles, tweets, and comments.
+Preprocessing differs by feature type; the sections that follow describe the procedures applied to textual and non-textual features.